 Should I euthanize my pet?
 When is it time?
 How will I know?
 Is it wrong to euthanize my pet?….

 These are only a few of the questions you may be asking yourself when it comes to your aging or ailing furry family member.
 The decision to euthanize a pet comes with a lot of heartache and doubts, yet it is one of the biggest gifts we can give them.
 The ability to relieve suffering of a pet and provide a good, peaceful death in the pet’s home surrounded by family, is an act of compassion and love.
 One of the biggest concerns owners have is knowing when that time has come.
 At Twilight Meadows, we can help you to determine when that time may be based on a term veterinarians use called ‘Quality of Life’.
-Some questions that are helpful in determining the quality of life for your pet are:

 - Is your pet still eating and drinking?